Skip to main content

 Marketplace Fraud & Fake Seller Campaigns

-E-commerce marketplaces face platform integrity threats including fake seller accounts, counterfeit product listings, and coordinated fraud rings that exploit platform trust mechanisms and consumer protections.
+E-commerce marketplaces face platform integrity threats.
+These include fake seller accounts and counterfeit product listings.
+Coordinated fraud rings exploit platform trust mechanisms and consumer protections.

 Frequently Asked Questions